How to Create Guiding Principles A Values Framework Quiz Define Moral Standards of Conduct

 We share something with all living things.
 We all desire to live in peace and be free from harm.
 As we mature from a child to an adult, our natural tendency is to grow.
 We naturally want to expand our world and our thinking.
 As our conscience develops, we naturally want everyone to live in peace.
 We wish to live in harmony with other people and other living things.

-The programming of doctrine can override our natural values.
-Instead, they instill values contrary to our natural conscience.
-We can learn to hate to discriminate and harm others, and that’s just some harmful effects of dogma and doctrine.
+The systematic indoctrination process of religion overrides our natural holistic values.
+Instead, it instills values contrary to our natural conscience.
+We can learn to hate, discriminate against, and harm others, and that’s just one of the harmful effects of dogma and doctrine.
 If you define your guiding principles by religion, you accept everything about that system.

-To live ethically, we to return to our natural state of innocence to live an ethical life.
-There is no need for the doctrine or the dogma of religion.
+To live in harmony, we need to return to our natural state of innocence and ethics.
+There is no need for religion’s doctrine or dogma.
 The virtues of the spirit are the positive aspects of our nature.
-These were the basis of our mindset before we were subjected to the programming of the culture.
+These were the basis of our mindset before we were subjected to Western culture’s indoctrination.

-This part of the free spiritual pathways quiz online seems like a duplication of the first point.
+This part of the values framework quiz seems like a duplication of the first point.
 Here, we contrast rational thinking and superstition.
 But now, we are talking about mythology.
-It’s essential to make the distinction between superstition and mythology.
+It’s essential to distinguish between superstition and mythology.
 Mythologies are stories that convey religious or moral ideas.
 Superstitions are unsubstantiated judgments.
 All the “holly or sacred” texts are myths on which superstitions are often based.

 When we respect something or someone, we do so because we value them.
 We worship someone or something because of reverence, adoration, or fear.
 The difference between respect and worship is knowledge versus emotional attachment.